Payment Flow and Custom Development

 }

-, you need to re-implement the upgradeSubscriptionCredits
+, then you need to customize the upgradeSubscriptionCredits

 At the end of the handleInvoicePaid